 What many people may not know is that there is an art to assembling veneer and each technique produces different patterns and results.
-Below are some of the common questions when working with and selecting veneer styles for your wood doors.
+Below are some of the common questions when working with and selecting veneer styles for your commercial wood doors.

 WHAT ARE SOME OF THE MOST COMMON TECHNIQUES WHEN MATCHING WOOD VENEERS?